-Apr 27, 2017Student Leadership Development Institute Blog
+Apr 27, 2017Student Leadership Development Institute

-Our culinary students are to fulfill three different types of production based classes.
-The first of these productions would be morning production.
-In this classroom, students are to prepare food for morning service in the Pastry Shop, and are required to fulfill guest €™s needs upon requests.
-The students are to communicate with one another in terms of replenishing and restocking in the Pastry Shop.
-Students are also required to help prep food for lunch production which follows shortly after.
-Lunch production has multiple job aspects in the kitchen.
-Students are not only producing foods for the public, but are also given the opportunity to turn out dishes for luncheons with potential future students.
+Our culinary students fulfill three different types of production-based classes.
+The first of these is morning production.
+In this classroom, students prepare food for morning service in the Pastry Shop and are required to fulfill guests’ needs upon request.
+The students communicate with one another in terms of replenishing and restocking items in the Pastry Shop.
+Students are also required to help prep food for lunch production, which follows shortly after.
+Lunch production necessitates multiple tasks in the kitchen.
+Students are not only producing food for the public but are also given the opportunity to create dishes for prospective students during luncheons for visiting high schools.

-In our college, we have multiple departments that contribute to the daily success of production as well as service.
-Pastry and culinary combined help transition from morning to lunch production, while maintaining guest satisfaction during the process.
-From lunch to dinner service, management and culinary students focus on communication and teamwork to help run and function a restaurant displayed to the public.
-In a full day worth of classes, each student gains skills to help lead and guide one another.
-Which in an ending result, helps focus on teamwork and the success of the college as a whole.
+At our College, we have multiple departments that contribute to the daily success of production as well as service.
+Pastry and culinary combined help transition from morning to lunch production, maintaining guest satisfaction during the process.
+From lunch to dinner service, management and culinary students focus on communication and teamwork to help run restaurants that are open to the public.
+In a full day’s worth of classes, each student gains the skills to communicate and work with their fellow students, which, as a result, helps them to hone their teamwork tactics and contribute to the success of the College as a whole.